Last Updated on September 17th, 2019

 2. You manage to clear up your blemishes but they leave dark spots behind.

 The melanin pigment in your skin does not just give your skin color.
 It also acts as an antioxidant that stops inflammatory reaction2.
 The darker your skin, the more melanin there is in your skin to stop inflammation.
 People who have darker skin recover from pimples faster than people who have lighter skin.
 The problem is that the melanin their skins produce to fight inflammation stays in the skin in the form of spots.
 Any method that fights inflammation with inflammation, such as harsh detergent cleansers, strongly acidic skin peels, lasers at a high setting, or just popping pimples instead of allowing them to heal naturally, can leave spots.
 You may need to see a doctor to find the kinder and gentler methods your skin needs to heal without forming excessive pigmentation.

 3. You have cystic acne.

-Cystic acne is a pimple covered up by scar tissue.
+Cystic acne is a pimple that has been covered up by scar tissue.
 Scar tissue is “healthy” but ugly skin, and there’s no way to get rid of the ugly skin or the cyst beneath it without opening up the skin.
 If you try this at home by lancing or poking yourself with a pin, you’ll probably fail to get the whole cyst, just allowing it to grow back, but you will almost definitely create an even worse acne scar.
 Your dermatologist can3 prescribe medications that cause your skin to grow so rapidly that it opens over cysts naturally and lets them drain without needling, lancing, or minor surgery.

-4. You have black or brown skin, and you develop nasty red pimples where you shave your skin.
+4. You have black or brown skin, and you develop red pimples where you shave your skin.

 5. You have a “pimple emergency” just before an event at which you need to look your best.